odyzeo/form-item/README.md

 - `min` : length of string
 - `confirmed `: confirmed passwords
 - `regex` : your custom regex

+### bindToInput {Object} - optional
+Used for generating custom attributes to input/textarea element.

+### inputClass {string} - optional
+Used for adding custom class to input/textarea element.

 ## Events
 Component emits these events: